TRL-RMF/website/src/content/lift-integration.md

 >level 6).

-With regards to the particular communication protocol between each hardware component, RMF communicates with the AWS IoT Core via ROS2 messages which in turn communicates with the server via MQTT .
+With regards to the particular communication protocol between each hardware component, RMF communicates to the infrastructure via a ROS2-AWSCore/MQTT bridge.
 RMF sends a LiftRequest.msg to AWS to command the lift while it receives LiftState.msg as lift's status update at a frequency of 1 Hz.
 Similarly for doors, with DoorRequest.msg and DoorState.msg.